 Pirya Chaunkria – Patient Access Team Leader

-Caring Priya Chaunkria manages one of the busiest departments at a Black Country hospital Trust – helping on average 300 patients a day.
+Caring Priya Chaunkria manages one of the busiest departments at a Black Country NHS Trust – helping on average 300 patients a day.

 “My team manages all outpatient bookings and appointments that have been cancelled by patients,” she explained.